openshift-pipelines/pipeline-service/DEVELOPMENT.md

 | KCP_BRANCH | the branch to use.
 Mind that the script will do a git checkout, to a default release if the branch is not specified |
 | PARAMS | the parameters to start kcp with |

-The script will output the location of the kubeconfig file that can be used to interact with the kcp API.
+The script will output:
+	- the location of the kubeconfig file that can be used to interact with the kcp API.
+	- the location of the kubectl kcp plugin which provides KCP specific sub-command for kubectl

 ```console
 ./local/kcp/start.sh